CazB67/note-taker/README.md

 4. Testing functionality and cleaning code.

 ## Usage
-To use this application open the application at the following URL -
+The URL of the deployed application is -

 The URL of the git hub repository is https://github.com/CazB67/note-taker

-The following GIF shows the application's functionality.
+The following GIF shows the application's functionality and how to use once you have clicked the deployed link above.

 <img src="note-taker.gif" width="450" height="300" title="Note-Taker APP">